bayesways/bayesways.github.io/_posts/2023-03-14-recreating-the-US-birthday-analysis.md

 related_posts: false
 ---

-In this post I will try to model the number of births in the US, using seasonal, day of week effects and special holiday effects.
+In this post I will try to model the number of births in the US, using seasonal effects, day of week effects and special holiday effects.
-The original analysis used Gaussian Processes and it presented in BDA3 and recreated in this [post](https://avehtari.github.io/casestudies/Birthdays/birthdays.html) by Aki Vehtari.
+The original analysis used Gaussian Processes, it was included in BDA3 and was recreated in this [post](https://avehtari.github.io/casestudies/Birthdays/birthdays.html) by Aki Vehtari.
 Here I try to the same analysis but using a simpler additive model based on Fourier Transforms, implemented in the open source package [Prophet](https://facebook.github.io/prophet/) by facebook (Cuong Duong, Ben Letham, Sean Taylor).